To define the mechanics of orthodontics, we need to discuss Newton’s third law of motion:

 The disadvantage of some of these appliances such as headgear is that they are bulky and most of the time they need patient’s compliance.

 Another option is to not even consider other teeth as an anchorage unit and use a TAD instead.
 TAD is a device that is temporarily placed in the bone to be utilized as an anchorage for tooth movement.

-- Requires minimal patient compliance.
-There is no special maintenance with them except keeping the tissue around it clean.
+- require minimal patient compliance.
+There is no special maintenance except keeping the tissue around it clean